datalad-handbook/book/docs/usecases/HCP_dataset.rst

 At this point, roughly 1200 nested datasets were created and published to a publicly accessible RIA store.
 This modularized the HCP dataset and prevented performance issues that would arise in oversized datasets.
-In order to make the complete dataset available and accessible, the only thing missing is a single superdataset.
+In order to make the complete dataset available and accessible from one central point, the only thing missing is a single superdataset.

 For this, a new dataset, ``human-connectome-project-openaccess``, was created.
-It contains a short ``README`` file with short instructions how to use it, a text-based copy of the HCP projects data usage agreement, and each subject dataset as a subdataset.
+It contains a ``README`` file with short instructions how to use it, a text-based copy of the HCP projects data usage agreement, -- and each subject dataset as a subdataset.
 The ``.gitmodules`` file [#f1]_ of this superdataset thus is impressive.
 Here is an excerpt::